sitek94/gym-contact-form/README.md

 ## Motivation

-I build the project for learning purposes, my main goal was to practice creating responsive layouts.
+I built the project for learning purposes, my main goal was to practice creating responsive layouts.